petepetersen423/m12_challenge/report-template.md

 * Explain what financial information the data was on, and what you needed to predict.

 For this excersise we use a dataset of historical lending activity from a peer-to-peer lending services company to build a model that can identify the creditworthiness of borrowers.
 The provided data includes loan_size, interest_rate, borrower_income, debt_to_income, num_of_accounts, derogatory_marks,and  total_debt.
 The dataset also includes our target variable **Loan Status'**.
 Since the labeled **'Loan Status'** contains either a value of 0  meaning that the loan is healthy, or a value of 1 meaning that the loan has a high risk of defaulting.
 We will select a model that minimizes the false positives (incorrectly predicted healthy loans)in the 0 class and the false negatives(loans the we failed to predict as unhealthly) in the 1 class.
-However, we belive that we should seek to minimize the incorrectly predicted healthy loans because because these loans will not be priced appropriately to handle the probability of default, while a false prediction in the unhealthy class is not a risk to the lender, but only falsely punishes the borrower since they will be saddled with an in appropriate rate compensate for teh default risk.
+However, we belive that we should seek to minimize the incorrectly predicted healthy loans because because these loans will not be priced appropriately to handle the probability of default, while a false prediction in the unhealthy class is not a risk to the lender, but only falsely punishes the borrower since they will be saddled with an in appropriate rate in order to compensate the lender for incorrectly predicted default risk.

 * Provide basic information about the variables you were trying to predict (e.g., `value_counts`).